Mojken/python-vlc/README.rst

 vlc_major.vlc_minor.(1000 * vlc_micro + 100 * generator_major + generator_minor)

-so that it shared it major.minor with the corresponding VLC.
+so that it shares it's major.minor with the corresponding VLC.

 To generate the reference PyPI module (including setup.py, examples and metadata files), use